kunalkalraa/CodeAlpha_JAVAPROGRAMMING/README.md

 TASK 3:
 ---------
-Below is a template for the README file of the travel itinerary planner:
+README file of the travel itinerary planner:

 ---